Inventory, 6 lbs : 0

 Recipes that include Personal Watermelon.
 One is easiest, three is harder.

-People have spotted Personal Watermelon using the Specialty Produce app for iPhone and Android.
+People have shared Personal Watermelon using the Specialty Produce app for iPhone and Android.